fullstackcodebreaker/algorithm-in-14-days/day-1.md

 ---

-## From Stack to Queue
+## Queues

 A stack is useful when we want to add data in sequential order and remove data.
 Based on its definition, a stack can remove only the most recently added data.
 What happens if we want to remove the oldest data?
-We want to use a data structure named queue.
+We want to use a data structure named **queue**.

----

-## Queues

-Similar to a stack, a queue is a linear data structure.
-Unlike a stack, a queue deletes only the oldest added data.

 To help you conceptualize how this would work, let's take a moment to use an analogy.
 Imagine a queue being very similar to the ticketing system of a deli.
 Each customer takes a ticket and is served when their number is called.
 The customer who takes the first ticket should be served first.